lauragift21/nuxt-workshop/README.md

 }
 </script>
 ```
-* Locally using the `head` as a function so that you have access to data and computed properties.
+* Locally using the `head` as a function so that we have access to data and computed properties.

 ```js